-Elliott Davis, LLC ("Elliott Davis") served as our independent registered public accountants with respect to the audit of our consolidated financial statements for the fiscal year ended December 31, 2011.
+Elliott Davis, LLC ("Elliott Davis") served as our independent registered public accountants with respect to the audit of our consolidated financial statements for the fiscal year ended December 31, 2012.

-Elliott Davis' report on the Company's consolidated financial statements for the fiscal year ended December 31, 2011 does not contain any adverse opinion or disclaimer of opinion, nor are they qualified or modified as to uncertainty, audit scope, or accounting principles.
-Elliott Davis' report on the Company's internal control over financial reporting for the fiscal year ended December 31, 2011, does not contain any adverse opinion or disclaimer of opinion.
-The Audit Committee is recommending shareholder approval of the appointment of Elliott Davis as the Company's independent registered public accounting firm for 2012
+Elliott Davis' report on the Company's consolidated financial statements for the fiscal years ended December 31, 2012 and 2011 does not contain any adverse opinion or disclaimer of opinion, nor are they qualified or modified as to uncertainty, audit scope, or accounting principles.
+Elliott Davis' report on the Company's internal control over financial reporting for the fiscal years ended December 31, 2012 and 2011, does not contain any adverse opinion or disclaimer of opinion.
+The Audit Committee is recommending shareholder approval of the appointment of Elliott Davis as the Company's independent registered public accounting firm for 2013.